 Students who are seeking master's degrees in counseling can look to online databases, professional organizations and school-based resources when looking for scholarship opportunities.

-Scholarship databases are available on financial websites such as SallieMae.com and educational websites such as the Federal Student Aid site, which is owned and operated by the U.S. Department of Education.
+Scholarship databases are available on financial websites such as SallieMae.com and government websites, such as the Federal Student Aid site, which is owned and operated by the U.S. Department of Education.
 Sites like these feature a searchable database of scholarships.
-Students can search by keyword or by other criteria, such as major, degree level, GPA, religious affiliation, hobbies and interests.
+Free registration may be required on some sites in order to access the database and apply for scholarships.

 Talking to college professors is another choice.
 Those working in the appropriate departments, such as the psychology or counselor education departments, may be able to point students in the right direction.
 A professor may also sometimes nominate a student to receive a scholarship.

 Prospective students may be able to find books at school and local libraries that provide information on scholarships available to counseling majors, graduate students, minorities and others.

 In summary, there are a variety of websites providing general information about scholarship opportunities for master's degree programs.
 Students can also learn more about scholarships through counseling-focused professional organizations, or by asking professors or financial aid officers at their schools.